-The department issued the previous permit for this facility on October 1, 2014.
+The department issued the previous permit for this facility on October 1, 2019.
+The previous permit expires September 30, 2024.
 The previous permit placed effluent limits on Biological Oxygen Demand (BOD), Total Suspended Solids (TSS), pH, and Oil and Grease.
-In addition to the effluent limits, the permit also placed a once per year monitoring requirement for the following metals: cadmium, total chromium, total copper, total lead, total nickel, total silver, total zinc, and total hardness.
+In addition to the effluent limits, the previous permit also placed a once per year monitoring requirement for the following metals: cadmium, total chromium, total copper, total lead, total nickel, total silver, total zinc, and total hardness.

-Gwinner submitted an application (EPA Application Form 2A) for permit renewal on March 28, 2019.
-Effluent sample data has been provided to the department through official laboratory reports, discharge monitoring reports (DMRs) and EPA Application Form 2A.
+The facility submitted EPA Application Form 2A for the permit renewal.
+The department received and accepted the application on July 25, 2024.
+Effluent sample data has been provided to the department through official laboratory reports, discharge monitoring reports (DMRs), and EPA Application Form 2A.